 Taking a deep breath, “OK yes.
 Truth is the agency is over it.
 But I agree he’s trying to get things lax and comfortable.”

-Natasha was able to breathe better with Daniel telling her the truth and she knew it was the truth.
+Natasha relaxed with Daniel telling her the truth and she knew it to be the truth.
 The agency like all government entities only pretended to care.
-Protecting only what affects them if it does not it is of no concern of theirs.
-Since Natasha left the agency she was no longer a priority, unlike Daniel who still worked for them.
+Protecting only what affects them anything else is of no concern of theirs.
+Since Natasha left the agency she no longer existed as a priority to them, unlike Daniel who still worked for them.
 Although being a behind the scenes guy didn’t leave him with much danger looming over him.